What is a Requirement Diagram, which relations can be represented and what are the advantages?

 Relationships in the Requirement Diagram

 The following relationship types can be used in requirement diagrams:

-- The Derive Requirement Relationship to derive requirements from existing requirements.
+- The Derive Requirement Relationship in order to derive requirements from existing requirements.

-- The Refine Relationship to describe a requirement in detail using additional diagrams such as a use case diagram.
+- The Refine Relationship in order to describe a requirement in detail using additional diagrams such as a use case diagram.

 - The Namespace Containment Relationship expresses that a requirement is contained in another requirement.

 - The Satisfy Relationship indicates that a requirement is met by a design element.

 - The Dependency Relationship expresses the content dependency of a requirement on another requirement.